GauravPandey123webdeveloper/backendFST-Task1-SearchApp/Readme.md

 ### Book Search

-Users can search for books by providing query parameters:
+Users can search for books by book name only
-- `/books?author=authorName`: Search for books by a specific author.
-- `/books?category=categoryName`: Search for books in a specific category.
-- `/books?name=bookName`: Search for a book by its name.

 ### Movie Search

-Users can search for movies by providing path parameters:
+Users can search for movies by movie name only
-- `/movies?director=directorname`: Search for movies directed by a specific director.
-- `/movies?genre=genre`: Search for movies in a specific genre.

 ## Arrays